huggingface/blog/musicgen-inference.md

 ![Create Endpoint](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ie_musicgen/create_endpoint.png)

 After creating the endpoint, it will be up and running.
-Then we can send a request to the endpoint.
+Then we can simply send a request to the endpoint.

 ![Endpoint Running](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ie_musicgen/endpoint_running.png)